lilisbeit/Microsoft-Movies-Project/README.md

 ## Data

 To analyze this problem, I used data from IMDb, the Internet Movie Database.
 IMDb contains information on over 140,000 movies, including actors, genres, runtimes, and ratings.
 While IMDb does collect information from filmakers, the bulk of its data are submitted by  individuals in the movie industry and visitors to the IMDb website.
+To measure a film's popularity, I used the product of its average rating by IMDb users and the number of people who rated it.

 ## Results